games647/LagMonitor/README.md

 * Information about native OS
 * Compatible 1.8+ servers
 * Test with Spigot, PaperSpigot and TacoSpigot
+* Make Heap and Thread dumps
+* Create Java Flight Recorder dump and analyze it later on your own computer
 * Free
 * Open Source